Analysis of current manipulation of sports competitions

 Australian model

-Preparation of the national situation picture
+Preparation of the national risk assessment

 Conclusions